 Occlusion Estimation

 The question now is how to determine which splat accumulation layer each splat should be placed in.
-This is not trivial as our mesh could have many different sillhouette boundaries at different depths in the image.
+This is not trivial, as our mesh could have many different sillhouette boundaries at different depths in the image.
 A simple depth thresholding method is not likely to be robust.
 This is where the multi-layer rasterization approach that we implemented earlier comes in handy.
 Recall that our shade buffer, and our depth buffer actually have two layers.

 Both layers of the shade and depth buffers for the example of a sphere in front of a plane.